vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 nvim $PROFILE
 ```

+## Optional
-However, in order to have more control over my configuration files, I prefer to create a separate file that will be later imported from `$PROFILE`.
+In order to have more control over your configuration files, it's preferable to create a separate file that will be later imported from `$PROFILE`.
 In my case I created the following directory in home directory (`Users/[username]`):

 ```shell
 mkdir .config/powershell